LaMonte Wade Jr Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 26th in the league with a collective eight strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.15 team ERA ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to give up 67 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Brewers pitchers combine to give up the fifth-most home runs in baseball (70 total, 1.4 per game).

-- Peralta makes the start for the Brewers, his 10th of the season.
-He is 5-3 with a 3.81 ERA and 54 strikeouts in 52 2/3 innings pitched.
+- Burnes gets the start for the Brewers, his 11th of the season.
+He is 4-4 with a 3.97 ERA and 51 strikeouts in 56 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Tampa Bay Rays, when he tossed six innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Monday against the Houston Astros, the right-hander threw five innings, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.